 Fee Payment Schedule

 • Tuition and all other fees must be paid by the due date as stated on the school's invoice.
 Students will not be allowed to attend classes if fees are not paid by the due date.

 • Fees should be paid by our online school portal School Pal system.
 All payments must include the invoice number and/or the name of the student.

 • By Credit Card: Credit Card payments can be made only in person at the MIS Finance Office's.
 MIS will apply a surcharge to each transaction amounting to 1% for domestic cards and 3% for foreign issued cards.

 Fee Payment Notice

-• It is the parents' responsibility to ensure all fees are paid before any student starts each school term.
+• Payments not received by any due date will be considered overdue and the school will charge a 1.5% monthly late payment penalty.
+It is the parents' responsibility to ensure all fees are paid before any student starts each school term.
 If fees are not paid on time, the school has the right to refuse attendance of the student at school and/or to withhold student reports.